Kudrat: Plot

 Here, Naresh too realizes that he should step out of their life, as their romance soon gets rekindled.
 Here, with help of Chandramukhi, Mohan soon finds out that Saraswati Devi is Satto, Madhav's sister.
 Satto tells them that the villain is none other than Janak.
 Mohan is in a dilemma: he has broken off his engagement with Karuna for Chandramukhi and now he has to drag Janak to court.
 Realizing that he has no other option, Mohan decides to take matters to the court.
 Karuna, who doesn't have an idea of the truth, steps in to defend her father against this "conspiracy".

 Here, it is revealed that Janak is indeed guilty of the death of both Paro and Madhav.
 He raped Paro and after listening this, Madhav commits suicide.
 Paro had cursed him that just as he took away something precious to her, Mother Nature will take something important from him too.
 Meanwhile, Mohan seems to be losing the case, until he finds the mansion where Paro was purportedly murdered.
 He also traces Billi Ram, a senile old mason, who may hold a clue to Paro's disappearance.
 Billi Ram remembers that Janak had called him that day to patch up a wall in the mansion.

 Mohan comes to the mansion with police, who tear the wall down.
 A skeleton tumbles out in front of Karuna.
 Shocked by this revelation, Karuna goes to her home and sets it on fire.
 She sits inside, playing a piano and succumbs to the fire.
 After learning of his daughter's death and the new discovery, Janak realizes that Paro's curse has done its work.
 Later, Janak pleads guilty for his crime in the court and is sentenced accordingly.
 As he is escorted out, he and Chandramukhi see each other for the last time.
 After Chandramukhi and Mohan get united, and Naresh heads to America.

 Cast

 Soundtrack

 The film's music was composed by R. D. Burman and the lyrics written by Majrooh Sultanpuri and Qateel Shifai.
-While Majrooh wrote all the songs of the film, the title song "Dukh Sukh Ki Har Ek Mala" was written by Qateel Shifai.
+While Majrooh wrote all the songs of the film, the title song "Dukh Sukh Ki Har Ek Mala" was written by Qateel Shifai and beautifully sung by newcomer singer Chandrashekhar Gadgil and then by Mohammed Rafi.
 The song "Hamen Tumse Pyar Kitna" is heard twice in the film, the first time by a female singer (Parveen Sultana) and the second time by a male singer (Kishore Kumar).
 Kumar was nominated for a Filmfare Award for his rendering of the song, while Sultana walked away with the Filmfare Best Female Playback Award for her version of the song.